KH-ReFined/KH-ReFined/README.md

 ## Disclaimer
 In order to compile from source, a compiled version of [DiscordRPC by Lachee](https://github.com/Lachee/discord-rpc-csharp) must be injected through dnSpy, after being merged with Newtonsoft.JSON through ILMerge.

-## Download

-Releases tab has all the downloads.